s1998/protein-family-classification/README.md

 1. Download dataset in data folder, rename it to uniprot-all.tab.
 2. Go to utils folder, run script1.py.
 3. Go to data folder, clone Glove and use "make" command.
-4. Run the GloVe model with approprite parameters (check run.sh line no 17, 19, 21, 23)
+4. Run the GloVe model with appropriate parameters (check run.sh line no 17, 19, 21, 23)
 5. Go to utils folder, run script2.py
 6. Run model.py